epam/NGB/docs/md/cli/command-reference.md

 //-ni (--no_index)          Defines if a feature index should not be built during file registration (could be used to speed up registration process)
 //-t (--table)              Print result as a human-readable table
 //-j (--json)               Print result as a JSON string
+//-pt (--pretty)            Add pretty name to the file
 ```
 *Description*

 Registers a specified file.
 At least two arguments have to be specified:
 Previously registered reference sequence file from NGB server.
 Reference file can be addressed by name or an identifier
 Flesystem path foor the file to be registered.
 BAM, VCF, GFF, GTF, BED, SEG files are accepted.
 GZipped files are also accepted in a format <FILE_NAME>.<FILE_EXT>.gz, e.g.: my_variants.vcf.gz.
-BAM file path has to be followed by a '?' symbol and a path to an index file (.BAI).
+BAM file path has to be followed by a '?' symbol and a path to an index file (.BAI)
+(If a folder with BAM file also contains index for this BAM with the same name, CLI will find this index automatically.
+It also works well for vcf, bed and gene files).
+If and only if cli located on the same filesystem with NGB server relative path can be used.

 *Example*
 ```